 Organisations and initiatives in Renal IT

-Renal Registries - the UK Renal Registry and Scottish Renal Registry collect data from UK renal units as an aid to performance monitoring and to service planning.
-Its annual reports are available in full online.
-There is also a Scottish Renal Registry
+Renal Registries – the UK Renal Registry and Scottish Renal Registry collect data from UK renal units as an aid to performance monitoring and to service planning.
+Annual reports are available in full online.

 The Renal Information Exchange Group (RIXG) is a multi-organisation body that includes patients and patient-representing organisations.
 Its function is to coordinate IT activities in the renal community.

-Renal PatientView is the UK Renal community's pioneering intitiative in making secondary care electronic renal records available to patients.
+PatientView (formerly Renal PatientView) is the UK Renal community’s pioneering initiative in making secondary care electronic renal records available to patients.
 It shows results, renal diagnosis and treatment, with information links to support each of these.